 Stress is the leading cause of health problems, anxiety, and depression.
-We are continuously exposed to stressors whether it may be work, family, relationships or our environment.
+We are continuously exposed to stressors, whether they’re related to work, family, relationships, or our environment.
 A stressor triggers a release of hormones initiating a response from both mind and body to be on high alert.
 This is commonly called the flight or fight response.

-We all have different approaches on self-regulating this response allowing us to relax back to our normal state.
-However, the inability of handling these stressors, leaving us on high alert, will negatively affect our physical and emotional health.
+We all have different approaches to self-regulating this response, allowing us to relax back to our normal state.
+However, the inability to handle these stressors, leaving us on high alert, will negatively affect our physical and emotional health.
 Unresolved stress can alter the pathways that help our brain maintain normal function and balance.
-Unfortunately, many of us do not recognize stress is the culprit of the changes in your body, mood, and behavior.
+Unfortunately, many of us do not recognize stress as the culprit of our body, mood, and behavior.

-Anxiety can be defined as a mental health disorder described by feelings of worry, anxiousness, or fear that are strong enough to interfere with one’s daily tasks and participating in social interactions.
-An indication of anxiety may be experiencing increased stress that is out of proportion to the impact of the event and difficulty setting aside the worry.
+Anxiety can be defined as a mental health disorder described by feelings of worry, anxiousness, or fear that are strong enough to interfere with one’s daily tasks and participation in social interactions.
+An indication of anxiety may be experiencing increased stress that is out of proportion to the event’s impact and difficulty setting aside the worry.

 Naturopathic physicians focus on the patient as a whole—mind, body, and spirit.
 Addressing the root cause is the key to prevention and treatment.
-Treatment evaluates your individual stress levels, diet, and lifestyle on eliminating cause and learning prevention.
+Treatment evaluates your individual stress levels, diet, and lifestyle and focuses on reducing possible causes and learning prevention.

-When one properly begins the process of detoxification and cleansing of the mind and body health will begin to restore to its balanced functional state.
+When one properly begins detoxification and cleansing of the mind and body, health will begin to restore its balanced, functional state.